imohamadnashaat/imohamadnashaat/README.md

     <a href="https://www.linkedin.com/in/imohamadnashaat"><img src="https://img.shields.io/badge/linkedin-%230177B5?style=flat&logo=linkedin&logoColor=white"/></a>
 </p>

-Experienced backend developer with over 2 years in the dynamic tech industry, specializing in high-performance Node.js applications.
-Passionate about crafting maintainable code, optimizing system responsiveness, and solving complex problems with elegant solutions.
-Eager to learn new technologies, collaborate with diverse teams, and deliver value to customers.
+Experienced backend developer with 2+ years in the tech industry.
+Skilled in architecting scalable backend systems, optimizing performance, and ensuring reliability through effective CI/CD pipelines.
+Strong background in QA, with a focus on delivering high-quality, maintainable code and robust solutions.
+Passionate about continuous learning, problem-solving, and collaboration.

 - 🔭 Currently working on: (JS - TS - Python)
 - 🤝 Open to collaborating on full-stack web projects—building new sites or enhancing existing apps